BLCM/bl3mods/Apocalyptech/loot_changes/better_loot/README.md

 * Unlocks Mayhem 4/Mayhem 6 drops for the named enemies as well.
 Not sure if this unlocks world Mayhem 4 drops or not, but you can use my Expanded Legendary Pools mod for that.
+* Guarantees anointments on all gear which supports anointments

 Like the BL2+TPS versions of Better Loot, bosses which have more than one drop assigned to them will drop from the pool that many times.
 For instance, the Skrakk